Pro-Swapper/Plugins-Json/README.md

 Here comes the tricky part, the actual swapping mechanic.

 Inside the `Asset` key is an array of Assets.
 An asset is a file inside Fortnite.
 For this example we're using, Assault Trooper To Sparkle Specialist only needs to change the body.
-Our `AssetPath` is set to `/Game/Athena/Heroes/Meshes/Bodies/CP_015_Athena_Body` because that's where the CharacterPart for Assault Trooper's is. `UcasFile` is where the `AssetPath` is located.
-To find where the `UcasFile` is, use [FModel](https://github.com/iAmAsval/FModel) to find which Ucas file your `AssetPath` is in.
+Our `AssetPath` is set to `/Game/Athena/Heroes/Meshes/Bodies/CP_015_Athena_Body` because that's where the CharacterPart for Assault Trooper's is.
 For a full in depth Tutorial on FModel watch [@iFireMonkey](https://twitter.com/iFireMonkey)'s [FModel Tutorial](https://youtu.be/ZD2zqOyw7ZI).

 - `Search` is the string you want to search
 - `Replace` is the string you want to replace